/species/devils/crismon_nymphs.md

 Crimson Nymphs possess a centaurine body plan, combining a quadrupedal lower half with a humanoid upper torso.
 Adult individuals typically measure approximately 2.5 m in height.

-• The torso transitions smoothly into a humanoid shape, with a slightly more refined and smoother epidermis.
-At the convergence of the upper and lower body, a ring of red and white petals is present.
+The torso transitions smoothly into a humanoid shape, with a slightly more refined and smoother epidermis.
 Prominent red markings increase in density along the arms and chest.
 Long, slender arms feature exoskeletal joints and terminate in clawed, humanoid hands.
 A set of non-functional, red insectoid wings emerges from the back, contributing to aesthetic but not aerodynamic utility.

 Behaviour